Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a new framework to scale up Bayesian UQ for physics-constrained inverse problems.
-More specifically, we use CNN -- a regularized neural network, which is a powerful tool for image recognition and amenable to inverse problems if we treat the input parameter function as an image.
+In this paper, we have proposed a new framework to scale up Bayesian UQ for inverse problems.
+More specifically, we use CNN -- a regularized neural network, which is a powerful tool for image recognition and amenable to inverse problems if we treat the discretized parameter function as an input image.
 This way, CNN is capable of learning spatial features.
 In addition, the resulting algorithm has low computational complexity and is robust: as seen in Figure \ref{fig:gp_cnn}, the performance of CNN as an emulator is relatively stable across different training sizes.
-If larger training size is required for certain problems, we could train CNN adaptively as more samples are collected from the parameter space \citep{shahbaba2019}.
+If larger training size is required for certain problems, we could train CNN adaptively as more samples are collected from the parameter space \cite{shahbaba2019}.
 We have adopted AE to further reduce the dimension of the parameter space and speed up the sampling process.
 Overall, by utilizing different techniques based on neural networks, we have been able to scale up Bayesian UQ up to thousands of dimensions.

 In the current framework, we rely on regular grid mesh to facilitate the CNN training -- a discretized function over a 2d mesh needs to be converted to a matrix of image pixels.
-Such a limitation can be alleviated by using mesh CNN \citep{Hanocka_2019}, which could train CNN directly on irregular mesh; for example, triangular mesh has been extensively used for solving PDE.
+Such a limitation can be alleviated by using mesh CNN \cite{Hanocka_2019}, which could train CNN directly on irregular mesh; for example, triangular mesh has been extensively used for solving PDE.
 This will extend our methodology and further enhances its utility.

 The standard AE used in our proposed framework and the corresponding latent projection by dense layers might not be the optimal choices.
-Alternatively, we could use convolutional AE (CAE) \citep{Guo_2017}, which generates more recognizable latent representation as illustrated in Figure \ref{fig:elliptic_reconstruction_cae}.
+Alternatively, we could use convolutional AE (CAE) \cite{Guo_2017}, which generates more recognizable latent representation as illustrated in Figure \ref{fig:elliptic_reconstruction_cae}.
 In this case, the latent parameter can be interpreted as a representation of the original function on a coarser mesh.
-We can even modify the loss function to develop `multilevel' emulation based on CNN.
+What is more, we could modify the loss function to adaptively learn the dimensionality of intrinsic latent space.